How to Create a QR Code in 2026 (Step-by-Step Guide)

 Enter Your Content

-Customize Your Design
+Customize the Design

-Download or Save Your QR Code
+Download Your QR Code

 Understanding QR Code Types